verboompj/Networking/Azure Virtual WAN Step-by-Step Part 1.md

 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/0.png)

 ## Azure Virtual Wan components
-* ##### Virtual WAN: The virtualWAN resource represents a virtual overlay of your Azure network and is a collection of multiple resources.
+* ##### Virtual WAN :
+The virtualWAN resource represents a virtual overlay of your Azure network and is a collection of multiple resources.
 * Hub: A virtual hub is a Microsoft-managed virtual network.
 The hub contains various service endpoints to enable connectivity from your on-premises network (vpnsite).
 The hub is the core of your network in a region.
 There can only be one hub per Azure region.
 When you create a hub using Azure portal, it creates a virtual hub VNet and a virtual hub vpngateway.
 * Hub virtual network connection: The Hub virtual network connection resource is used to connect the hub seamlessly to your Azure virtual network
 * Hub route table: You can create a virtual hub route and apply the route to the virtual hub route table.
 You can apply multiple routes to the virtual hub route table.